 Yes.
-Setting up a B2B eCommerce system that’s tailored for your business is a game-changing experience, especially if it leverages the latest technology (such as the Magento 2 toolkit).
-Building an eCommerce platform is an investment that can yield a very high return.
-Anecdotally, we know that shopping online has become the preferred method of buying for huge portion of the population.
-A Forrester report even found that B2B buyers prefer self-service elements on eCommerce platforms to traditional sales methods.
-The same report predicted that B2B eCommerce would account for 17% of all B2B sales in the U.S by 2023, accounting for over $18 trillion.
-See US B2B eCommerce Will Hit $1.8 Trillion By 2023.
+Setting up a B2B ecommerce system that’s tailored for your business is a game-changing experience, especially if it leverages the latest technology (such as the Magento 2 toolkit).
+Building an ecommerce platform is an investment that can yield a very high return.
+Shopping online is the preferred method of buying for huge portion of the population.
+A Forrester report even found that B2B buyers prefer self-service elements on ecommerce platforms over traditional sales methods.
+The same report predicted that B2B ecommerce would account for 17% of all B2B sales in the U.S by 2023, accounting for over $18 trillion.
+See US B2B Ecommerce Will Hit $1.8 Trillion By 2023.

 Here are a few reasons why:

-- Close More Deals – with Less Outreach: One of the justifications for the cost of a B2B eCommerce system is how many sales it can make with minimum involvement from your team.
-With a self-service shopping experience, even new customers can easily navigate your inventory, see accurate prices according to their unique circumstances, buy products in bulk, and even request those products to be customized to their needs.
-This entire process can be completed without interaction from your team, but if the customer does have a question, tools like live support chat boxes facilitate immediate help.
+- Close More Deals – with Less Outreach: One of the justifications for the cost of a B2B ecommerce system is how many sales it can make with minimum involvement from your team.
+With a self-service shopping experience, even new customers can easily navigate your inventory, see accurate prices according to their unique circumstances, buy products in bulk, and request those products to be customized to their needs.
+This entire process can be completed without interaction from your team, but if the customer has a question, tools like live support chat boxes facilitate immediate help.

-- Get More Visibility Online: While the self-service model is a major milestone for B2B eCommerce, posting your products and information online can also significantly increase website traffic.
-By focusing on search engine optimization (SEO), your B2B eCommerce system can bring in highly motivated leads based on their search inquiries, bringing them directly into your online store!
+- Get More Visibility Online: While the self-service model is a major milestone for B2B ecommerce, posting your products and information online can also significantly increase website traffic.
+By focusing on search engine optimization (SEO), your B2B ecommerce store can bring in highly motivated leads based on their search inquiries, bringing them directly into your online store!

-- Provide a Personalized Shopping Experience: Using a B2B eCommerce system also opens the door to more sophisticated product personalization.
-If your products and prices change depending on buyer circumstances, you can organize buyers into the correct pricing tiers and display the right products so they can seamlessly buy.
+- Provide a Personalized Shopping Experience: Using a B2B ecommerce system opens the door to more sophisticated product personalization.
+If your products and prices vary based on buyer profiles, you can organize buyers into the correct pricing tiers and display pertinent products.
 This extends to personalized payment methods, such as recurring payments, price negotiation, and bundles.